eyalz800/zpp_throwing/README.md

 4. The code requires `C++20` and above.
 5. You must catch every dynamic exception that you throw, otherwise a memory leak of the exception object will occur, this is to optimize the non-trivial destruction that happens when propagating the exception.
+6. Assumes allocators are stateless, don't require size on deallocation, and return max aligned storage,
+- for simplicity - may change in the future.

 Final Word
 ----------